 Image courtesy of Sierra Nevada Brewing Company

 According to Sierra Nevada, Torpedo Extra IPA started as a napkin sketch in a pub.
-Sam Calagione came up with the idea for a device that continuously distributed hops.
-In that same veing, Ken Grossman had an idea for a device that would boost hop aroma without adding more bitterness.
+Sam Calagione developed the idea for a device that continuously distributed hops.
+In that same vein, Ken Grossman had an idea for a device that would boost hop aroma without adding more bitterness.

 A revolutionary piece of brewing equipment, the “Hop Torpedo” inspired Torpedo Extra IPA.
 Pleasant, if not a tad aggressive, in its bitterness, this American IPA includes whole-cone hops.
 Citra, Crystal, and Magnum contribute to the beer’s intriguing blend of citrus, pine, and grassy notes.
-Whereas, 2-Row Pale and Caramelized malts add that nice mellow backbone.
+In contrast, two-row pale and caramelized malts add that nice mellow backbone.

 Luckily, Sierra Nevada distributes this iconic beer to all fifty states.
 Plus, internationally as well.
-For a full list of countries visit this page.
-But if you’re looking for the nearest store that carries Torpedo Extra IPA in the U.S. head over to Sierra Nevada’s Beer Locator.
+For a complete list of countries, visit this page.
+But if you’re looking for the nearest store that carries Torpedo Extra IPA in the U.S., head over to Sierra Nevada’s Beer Locator.

 Learn More